 To find out how you can write better subject lines that increase your open rates, keep watching.

-Hi, I'm Tom, founder and president of EZMarketing, and you're watching Ask EZ.
+Hi, I'm Tom, founder and president of EZMarketing, a digital marketing agency in Lancaster, and you're watching Ask EZ.
 This is where small business owners go to get real answers to their marketing questions.

 FOCUS ON YOUR SUBJECT LINE